 Busy, bustling and certainly colourful; Bangkok is Thailand’s vibrant capital city.
 Escaping the city to explore the underwater world is easy with day-trips to Pattaya or longer trips to other destinations around Thailand easy to organise.
 What better way to chill out and relax than by enjoying colourful reefs and great wreck diving?

 Diving around Khao Lak will encompass hopping on a liveaboard; one of the best ways to dive!
 The Similan Islands offer kaleidoscopic colours, Richelieu Rock and Koh Bon are hotspots for whale sharks and manta rays and if you prefer smaller critters then you’ll love the Boonsung Wreck.
-On the surface, Khao Lak is a stunning, picturesque island with white sand, palm fringed beaches, lush tropical rainforest and breath-taking natural beauty.
+On the surface, Khao Lak is a stunning, picturesque region with white sand, palm fringed beaches, lush tropical rainforest and breath-taking natural beauty.

 A typical Thai tropical island with white sand beaches and a laid back approach to life, Koh Chang (Elephant Island) is a great place to unwind.
 With good wreck diving on the HTMS Chang and rock pinnacles such as Hin Luk Bat and Koh Rang nearby you can be assured of some amazing diving and interesting marine life.